 - The last date of attendance (for inactive students)

 - The reason and nature of the appeal, including the decision or action that is the cause of the appeal

 - The specific relief that is sought by the appeal

 - An explanation and documentation of any extenuating circumstances

 - The student’s signature

 It is the student’s responsibility to meet the appeal deadline by the end of the add/drop period of the new term.
-The provost or the Grievance and Appeals Committee will take action on the appeal within five business days.
+The Chief Academic Officer or the Grievance and Appeals Committee will take action on the appeal within five business days.
 Written documentation of the final appeal disposition will become a part of the student’s academic file.
 The student will be notified in writing and will be given a copy of the final disposition, which must be signed and dated.
-Decisions of provost or the Grievance and Appeals Committee are final.
+Decisions of Chief Academic Officer or the Grievance and Appeals Committee are final.

 Appeals may be made only under extraordinary or unique circumstances.
 The student may be required to meet certain conditions to continue or resume enrollment.
 Appeals granted with conditions must clearly describe the conditions and any time requirements within which they must be fulfilled.
 Tracking and follow up on the conditions of the appeal must be recorded and placed in the student’s file.
 A student who fails to meet appeal conditions is subject to immediate dismissal.

 Students that have a disagreement with how an assignment or examination is graded should contact the appropriate faculty member.
 If the instructor discovers a potential error in grading, the student must return the entire assignment or examination.
 If warranted, the grade for that assignment or examination may be changed.
 If so, the instructor notifies the Registrar to change the grade in the student’s record.
 If a grade change is not warranted, the instructor provides clarification to the student, explaining why a change was not made.
 If the student does not agree with the instructor’s change or explanation, the student may appeal this decision as part of an appeal of the final course grade as described below.